penumbra-zone/web/packages/react/README.md

 Use of `<PenumbraContextProvider>` with a `penumbra` prop identifying your provider will result in automatic progress towards a successful connection.
+Connection requires user approval, so it's recommended provide UI on your page controlling the `makeApprovalRequest` prop.

 Hooks `usePenumbraTransport` and `usePenumbraService` will promise a transport or client that inits when the configured provider becomes connected, or rejects